 If that's too highbrow for your mood, start your evening with the all-ages show at Toad's Place, then head over to the Criterion Cinema's exclusive Insomnia Theater film series, which "brings the best cult classics back to the big screen!"
-Or unwind with the late-night lineup and munchies at the Yale Cabaret, where School of Drama performers are never more than a few feet away, and where your waiter one week might be on stage the next.
+Or unwind with the late-night lineup and munchies at the Yale Cabaret, where School of Drama performers are never more than a few feet away, and where your waiter one week might be on stage mentalists and singers compete for the opportunity to appear as soloists with the Philharmonia.
+Make it a marathon and head to Sprague Hall in the afternoon to watch the broadcast-live in HD - of the Metropolitan Opera's performance of Verdi's